 - Non-members may attend up to two Local Product Council meetings as the invited guest of a current council member.

 Mission: To understand the state of the local and regional housing market, identify the drivers of housing development and identify the challenges that the current development cycle has created.
-The Council will then explore policy, public/private and market based solutions to try and meet the demand for market rate, workforce and affordable housing.
+The Council explores policy, public/private and market based solutions to try and meet the demand for market rate, workforce and affordable housing.

 Small Scale & Impact Development

 Mission: To leverage shared knowledge to facilitate and ignite impactful development projects, explore catalytic projects that consider physical, economic, social, civic and environmental impacts and their ‘nuts and bolts’ planning and execution.
 The Council aims to deliver content across of a variety of formats and perspectives for small-scale developers advancing a variety of project types.

 Community & Economic Development (formerly Policy & Planning)

 Mission: To highlight best practices in planning, design, and development programs / policies from a district or regional perspective as an inspiration for members.
 Explore unique, collaborative project models and how ULI can contribute to the community and economic development body of knowledge and serve as a forum for discussion of issues, a convener, and a resource.

 Life Sciences (formerly Technology & Competitiveness)